irenenguyen3095/chatbotAI/README.md

 # chatbotAI
-ChatbotAI is a project, which was created using SVM to automatically answer questions about an SAP course.
+This is a chatbot using SVM to automatically answer questions about an SAP course.

 ## Technologies